Friday, 2 November 2012

 The third old woman is also ostensibly Portuguese, but like my mother does not appear to know the language perfectly.
 She was married to an Englishman and has lived in north London for many years.
 She is largely unknown to the other two, not in contact with them, and has never been friendly with them.
 She is reticent, like them, but has a more open and sympathetic personality than theirs.
 Her attitude to my mother, who was simply a friend not a relation, has always been more detached than theirs.

 When I visited her once and questioned her about the story, she said at first that she had no memory of it.
 This was when we were talking in her sitting-room and her husband, who had suffered a stroke, was sitting nearby in a chair, But, as I was leaving her, and we were standing on her doorstep, and her husband was out of earshot, she suddenly said that she did remember the story, and that she thought my grandfather might have been either Polish or German.
-She said she hardly knew the difference between those two countries, but I do not believe this.
-On a later occasion, when I questioned her again, she went back on what she had said, as she often does when she has revealed something that may be controversial, by saying that my grandfather was not German and must surely have been a Pole.
+She said she hardly knew the difference between those two countries, but I thought she must be lying there.
+I immediately believed that the origin of my grandfather must have been German, because I have always felt a strong affinity with Germany, as did my mother, and have never had any special interest in things Polish.
+However, on a later occasion, when I questioned the third old woman again, she went back on what she had said by insisting that my grandfather was not German and must surely have been a Pole.

 With the help of the noted researcher Anthony Adolph - who is utterly convinced, without knowing them, that the stories of the old women are just "old wives' tales" - I have traced Arthur's official ancestry back to a shepherd of Westwell, Kent, Stephen Hills, in the mid-nineteenth century.
 To the shepherd's piano-tuning son Frederick Charles Hills was apparently born Arthur Ernest Hills, electrical wireman in the naval dockyards of Chatham and Dover, who in turn, at least on paper, was the father of my father, born at Sheerness on the Isle of Sheppey on 6th January 1926.
 He is recorded as Arthur Ernest Hills Junior, and he died in Chichester Hospital on 24th July, 2004.
 Arthur's birth certificate shows that his mother was Mary Brown, a Scotswoman, born in Edinburgh on 17th September 1899, whose ancestry Mr Adolph has traced back in Scotland to Angus in the mid-eighteenth century.